Larry Graham

-Larry Graham Jr. (born August 14, 1946) is an American bassist and baritone singer, both with the psychedelic soul/funk band Sly and the Family Stone and as the founder and frontman of Graham Central Station.
+Larry Graham Jr. (born August 14, 1946) is an American bassist and baritone singer, with the psychedelic soul/funk band Sly and the Family Stone and as the founder and frontman of Graham Central Station.
 In 1980, he released the single "One in a Million You", which reached the top ten on the US Billboard Hot 100.
-He is credited with the invention of the slapping technique on the electric bass guitar, which radically expanded the tonal palette of the bass, although he himself refers to the technique as "thumpin' and pluckin' ".
-In 1993, he was inducted into the Rock and Roll Hall of Fame as a member of the Sly and the Family Stone.
+He is credited with the invention of the slapping technique on the electric bass guitar, which radically expanded the tonal palette of the bass, although he himself refers to the technique as "thumpin' and pluckin'".

+In 1993, he was inducted into the Rock and Roll Hall of Fame as a member of Sly and the Family Stone.
 He is also the uncle of rapper Drake.

-Life and career

-Born in Beaumont, Texas to successful musicians, Graham played bass in the funk band Sly and the Family Stone from 1967 to 1972.
-It is said that he pioneered the art of slap-pop playing on the electric bass, in part to provide percussive and rhythmic elements in addition to the notes of the bass line when his mother decided to no longer have a drummer in her band, while Graham also admits in a BBC documentary on funk music that he is unsure if it was done on economical grounds; the slap of the thumb being used to emulate a bass drum and the pop of the index or middle finger as a snare drum.
-This style has become archetypal of modern funk.
-Slap-pop playing couples a percussive thumb-slapping technique of the lower strings with an aggressive finger-snap of the higher strings, often in rhythmic alternation.
-The slap and pop technique incorporates a large ratio of muted or "dead" notes to normal notes, which adds to the rhythmic effect.

-This "slap" bass style was later used by such artists as Bootsy Collins (P-Funk), Les Claypool (Primus), Bernard Edwards (Chic), Louis Johnson, Mark King, Keni Burke, Victor Wooten, Kim Clarke of Defunkt, Flea (Red Hot Chili Peppers), Marcus Miller, and Stanley Clarke.
+Early life

+Graham was born August 14, 1946, in Beaumont, Texas, U.S., to parents who were successful musicians.

+Career

+Sly and the Family Stone

+Graham played bass in the funk band Sly and the Family Stone from 1967 to 1972.
+The band was the first major American rock group to have a racially integrated, mixed-gender lineup.
+They had a series of influential tracks during the 1960s that entered the Billboard Hot 100 such as "Dance to the Music" (1968), "Everyday People" (1968), and "Thank You (Falettinme Be Mice Elf Agin)" (1969), as well as critically acclaimed albums such as Stand!
+(1969), which combined pop sensibility with social commentary.

+After many years of tension between Graham and frontman Sly Stone, Larry Graham left Sly and the Family Stone in 1972, after a post-concert brawl broke out between Graham and Sly, and rumors also spread that Larry had hired a hit man to kill Sly.
+Graham and his wife climbed out of a hotel window to escape, and Pat Rizzo gave them a ride to safety.
+Unable to continue working with Sly, Graham immediately quit.
+In 1993, he was inducted into the Rock and Roll Hall of Fame as a member of Sly and the Family Stone.

+1970s

 After Sly and the Family Stone, Graham formed his own band, Graham Central Station.
 The name is a pun on Grand Central Station, the train station located in Manhattan, New York City.
-Graham Central Station had several hits in the 1970s, including "Hair".
+Graham Central Station had R&B hit "Can You Handle It" in 1974.

 In the mid-1970s, Larry Graham worked with Betty Davis, the second ex-wife of jazz musician Miles Davis.
 Betty Davis' band included members of the Tower of Power horns and the Pointer Sisters, and she recorded three albums to critical acclaim but limited commercial success.

 In 1975, Graham became one of Jehovah's Witnesses.
 Eventually, he was credited with introducing Prince to the faith.
 In the early 1980s, Graham recorded five solo albums and had several solo hits on the R&B chart.
-His biggest hit was "One in a Million You", a crossover hit, which reached No. 9 on the Billboard Hot 100 chart in 1980.
+His biggest hit was "One in a Million You", a crossover hit that reached No. 9 on the Billboard Hot 100 chart in 1980.